ashishtele/ashishtele.github.io/_posts/2020-02-23-AI_Image_Restoration_using_Excel_and_R.md

 as.cimg(m) %>% imrotate(90) %>% plot() %>% save.image("E:\\Study\\Power_BI\\MyPic.jpeg")
 ```

 Once we save the image, it looks better now.
 Though it is available in grayscale, it is a good start.
+Next steps will be to modify it in RGB scale.

 <p align="center">
   <img width="300" height="453" src="/images/kernel5.PNG">
 </p>

 I tried IMAGE INPAINTING by [NVIDIA](https://www.nvidia.com/research/inpainting/).
 It also gave a good result.
-I think it can be improved by re-running by changing brush strokes.
+I think it can be improved by re-running by changing the brush strokes.

 <p align="center">
   <img width="500" height="500" src="/images/kernel3.PNG">